 Keep in mind that when I refer to insurance here, I mean insurance premiums on the common element, which includes the building.
 When buying a condo, you'll be responsible for paying a premium on your own unit.
 It'll be a ...

 ... which is different from a rental apartment policy.
-The former covers everything in the unit, including fixtures such as flooring, cabinetry and plumbing fixtures, whereas a rental policy just covers chattels like furniture, appliances and personal effects.
+The former covers everything in the unit, including fixtures such as flooring, cabinetry and plumbing fixtures, whereas a rental policy covers only chattels like furniture, appliances and personal effects.
 A policy on a freehold home usually includes everything, building and contents.

 Freehold refers to the ownership of real property which is the land and all immovable structures (buildings, trees, fences, etc) attached to it.
 (While we're on the subject - it's a leasehold if the property reverts back to the owner of the land after the lease period has expired.)

 As a condo owner, you're still subject to easements, rights-of-way or restrictive covenants that may be registered on title.

 Besides using a slightly different contract form to buy a condo, you have different ...